alexmacarthur/macarthur-me-gatsby/src/posts/simpler-unit-testing-for-wordpress.md

 No tests executed!
 ```

-**Write a test.**
+## Testing Time
-Finally, some fun.

 Create a `tests` directory in your plugin, and inside that, a `SomeClassTest.php` file.
 Remember, that file name is important.
 Now, let’s just verify that we can get a test to run without issue.
 Throw some meaningless test in there.
 A method is deemed a test when its name starts with `test`.

 ```php
 <?php